The Physics of the Universe - Difficult Topics Made Understandable

 )

-A string may be open (i.e. have ends) or closed (i.e. joined up in loops), and the history of a string over time is represented by a two-dimensional strip (for open strings) or tube (for closed strings).
-Strings are composed of super-concentrated mass-energy which vibrate like a violin strings, with each distinct vibration mode corresponding to a fundamental particle (such as an electron or a photon, etc).
+But the real beauty of string theory is that it looks on everything in the universe, all matter and all forces as well, as being made up of one single ingredient.
+Strings are composed of super-concentrated mass-energy which vibrate like violin strings, with each distinct vibration mode corresponding to a fundamental particle (such as an electron or a photon, etc).
 The emission or absorption of one particle by another is represented by the dividing or joining together of strings, and the forces acting on particles correspond to other strings linking the particle strings in a complex “web”.

-General Relativity, which implicitly interprets gravity as curvature in four-dimensional space-time, is built in to the basic precepts of superstring theory in a way that may be consistent with quantum mechanics, and so it is hoped that the long-sought synthesis between gravity and quantum theory will naturally emerge.
+General Relativity, which implicitly interprets gravity as curvature in four-dimensional space-time, is built into the basic precepts of superstring theory in a way that may be consistent with quantum mechanics, and so it is hoped that the long-sought synthesis between gravity and quantum theory will naturally emerge.
 In fact, over ten dimensions (in which all but the four we are familiar with are “curled up” into tiny strings with diameters on the order of the Planck scale), it may even be possible that all the fundamental forces in nature can be accommodated into one “theory of everything”, known as quantum gravity.

-Additionally, M-Theory and the incorporation of an eleventh dimension is also consistent with the existence of a multiverse, a convenient but ultimately unprovable solution to many of the more intransigent problems in theoretical physics.
-For example, if the membranes ripple, as it is supposed they do, then events like singularities (and the Big Bang itself) can be visualized as the result of collisions between rippling, wave-like membranes, with the initial Big Bang of our universe being just one of many in the constant encounters between membranes in parallel universes.
+M-Theory and the incorporation of an eleventh dimension is also consistent with the existence of a multiverse, a convenient but ultimately unprovable solution to many of the more intransigent problems in theoretical physics.
+For example, if the membranes move and ripple, as it is supposed they do, then events like singularities (and the Big Bang itself) can be visualized as the result of chance collisions between rippling, wave-like membranes, with the initial Big Bang of our universe being just one of many in the constant encounters between membranes in parallel universes.

 << Previous Page: The Big Crunch, the Big Freeze and the Big Rip